ankitects/anki-betas/README.md

 on "Downgrade & Quit".
 If you skip this step, you may get an error message when opening your collection in an older Anki version, and you will need to return to the latest version, downgrade, then try again.

+Reworked collection syncing.
+Some warnings:

+- While it has had some testing, please take frequent backups, and keep an eye out for (and report) any problems.
+- The checking stage at the end of the sync may be slower than normal, as some checks that are normally disabled have been re-enabled for safety.

+Changes:

+- Normal syncs and media syncs can operate in parallel, speeding up startup and shutdown.
+- Normal syncs no longer need to close open windows like the Browse screen, or close & re-open the collection.
+- Full syncs now show a progress bar.
+- Full syncs can now be cancelled, and both normal and full syncs cancel more quickly.

+### Changes in 2.1.28alpha1

+Build 97eadb78.

 - Performance improvements to: